|

 so that it can run first and determine the latest version of a plugin component

-plugin has Unity asset metadata that is
+to activate.
+The build of EDM4U plugin has Unity asset metadata that is

 configured so that the editor components are not initially enabled when it's